 This is the one configuration that might be debatable and will be up to personal preference.
 I like to keep the setting ‘automatically resolve alerts’ disabled.
 Why is that?
 Microsoft Defender for Endpoint has Automated Investigations, which will run after an alert is created.
 If the automated investigation is able to clean up the threat, it will automatically close the incident as the threat is remediated.

-There are two main reasons why I don’t like to have this behavior active:
+There are two main reasons why I don’t like to have this behavior active while running our SOC services:

 Limitations Of The Configuration